Life Cycle Events

 Babies are named and blessed from the Bimah during Shabbat services or prior to services in the clergy study.
 To arrange for a baby naming, please contact Randi Herman at 624-4633 or email@example.com.

 Our Caring Community has dinners delivered to members during the miraculous time when a new baby comes into the home.

-The Temple is happy to offer its facilities for your son’s Brit Milah.
+The Temple is happy to participate in your son’s Brit Milah.
 To schedule space or request that clergy be present, please call the office.